 Why You Should Speak With a Lawyer Before Filing an Insurance Claim

 To get compensation, you must file a claim with the at-fault driver’s insurance company, your insurance company, or both.
-The Law Firm of Anidjar & Levine can help ensure you make such claims to the right party.
+The Law Offices of Anidjar & Levine can help ensure you make such claims to the right party.

 The insurer may twist any statement you make and use it against you to justify offering you a lower settlement or denying your claim.
-The Law Firm of Anidjar & Levine can keep you from falling into some of the common traps that ensnare drivers when they file insurance claims.
+The Law Offices of Anidjar & Levine can keep you from falling into some of the common traps that ensnare drivers when they file insurance claims.